 Good on-page optimisation doesn't feel like optimisation.
 It feels like clarity.
 Your job is to make it easy for a human to scan and easy for a machine to parse.

 If you want SEO results, you need signals: links, mentions, engagement, repeat visits and branded search.
 High-quality content helps—but only once people actually see it.
+Distribution is often the overlooked part of the equation.

 Answer Engine Optimisation (AEO) and Generative Engine Optimisation (GEO) are not "new SEO".
 They're what happens when the interface changes: instead of ten blue links, users ask a question and get a synthesised answer.
 Your job is to make your content the best source for that synthesis.

 Integration is not a project.
-It’s a system.
+It's a system.
 The system is simple: publish, measure, improve, and keep going.
+This cycle compounds results over time.

 SEO is the process of improving how easily your pages are discovered, understood and ranked in search engines.
 Content marketing is the creation and distribution of useful content that attracts and educates buyers.
 SEO helps people find your content; content gives SEO something worth ranking.